 Work On The Living Room Begins!

 A huge number of houses, in three cities in two counties, were all built by a single builder, including ours.
 And the builder got his finishes in bulk, which means around 99% of the houses have the exact same fireplace, tile color and all.
-We know, because when we were house shopping, we saw, among other things, our fireplace again, and again, and again, and again…. our neighbors have the exact same ‘everything’ as well.
+We know, because when we were house shopping, we saw, among other things, our fireplace again, and again, and again, and again.
+Our neighbors have the exact same ‘everything’ as well.
 The mantel was a bear to get off the wall, we had to take a mallet and crowbar to get it off in sections.
-The tile on the other hand just popped off – which means bad, improper installation, but good for making it easy to take off with little mess.
-Honestly, I think the mantel was helping to hold them against the wall.
+The tile on the other hand just popped off with little mess.
+Honestly, I think the mantel was helping to hold the tile against the wall.
 Notice in the above photo the blackness of the fireplace glass.
 I thought it was just intentionally darkly tinted glass…. until we took it off to clean inside.
 Oh.My.Goodness.
 I don’t think it had been cleaned, ever.
-The glass was completely black covered in soot.
+The glass was completely covered in thick soot.
 We had no idea what the logs looked like!
 So I scrubbed it….

 Pretty right?!
 You can actually see logs!
 I first cleaned it with diluted white vinegar to cut the soot then went over it again with rubbing alcohol to get rid of the streaks.
 Then we moved on to painting, me doing the walls, and Aaron the ceiling….